risudev/HTML-CSS-Landing-Page-Task/Readme.md

 Here is a simple Landing Page design using HTML and CSS with use media queries to make it responsive for different screens.This is a landing page will have a basic layout design.

 # Live Demo
-Check out the live project:landingpagetaskhtmlcss.netlify.app/
+You Can View live on the Project :[(landingpagetaskhtmlcss.netlify.app/)]